riboflavin/test-framer-sync/alternatives/fireflies-ai-alternatives.md

 | Security Features      | ✅ Yes              |
 | Language Support       | ✅ Multiple        |
 | Platform               | ✅ Mac & Windows   |
-- **Otter.ai**: Great for capturing meeting notes in real time with live transcription during meetings and cross-platform access.
-Offers strong free plan with generous transcription limits but only supports English and may have transcription errors with accents or fast speech.
+- **Otter.ai**: AI transcription and note-taking service with live transcription during meetings and cross-platform access.
+Great for capturing meeting notes in real time and searching conversations.
+Pros include easy to use interface and strong free plan, but cons include transcription errors with accents and limited language support.
-- **Avoma**: Ideal for sales and customer success teams with highly accurate transcriptions, excellent AI summaries, and workflow integrations.
-However, it lacks a free tier, can be expensive for full features, and has a complex interface for new users.
+- **Avoma**: AI meeting assistant with conversation intelligence, ideal for sales and customer success teams.
+Offers accurate transcriptions, excellent AI summaries, and workflow integrations.
+However, it lacks a free tier, can be complex for new users, and the meeting bot may join late at times.
-- **Fathom**: Excels in accuracy and multi-language support, offering free unlimited usage for core features.
-It may have some duplicate note issues and lacks live collaboration features, mainly focusing on post-meeting output.
+- **Fathom**: AI notetaker initially for Zoom, now offering team features.
+Excels in accuracy and multi-language support, with free unlimited usage for core features.
+Some drawbacks include historical Zoom-only support and a focus on post-meeting output rather than live collaboration.
 ## Fireflies.ai vs. Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.